-The resulting query is passed to an associative array which is created using the same method shown previously.
-Again, an iteration conditional statement is used to loop through each record testing if there is an array of values from the SQL query which was previously performed.
+The resulting query is passed to an associative array which is created using the same method shown previously, again, an iteration statement is used to loop through each record testing if there is an array of values from the SQL query which was previously performed.
 Each row is fetched in turn and stored as a record in the “$data” associative array using the PHP function MYSQLI_ASSOC.

 “mysqli_result::fetch_array -- mysqli_fetch_array — Fetch a result row as an associative, a numeric array, or both“ (php.net, n.d.)